magnyx/web-development-notebook/README.md

 It's a software that isn't OS and that allows you to perform specific tasks.
 Some types of desktop applications: word processors, web browsers, media players, and games.

-Reference: Most notes came from the Goodwill Community Foundation (https://edu.gcfglobal.org)
+Reference: Most notes came from the [Goodwill Community Foundation](https://edu.gcfglobal.org)

 ## Internet

 The Internet is not a fuzzy cloud, it is a wire.
 Actually buried underground.
-It  can be accessed by cables, satelittes and wi-fi, but it is acutally a wire. (https://www.youtube.com/watch?v=7_LPdttKXPc)
+It  can be accessed by cables, satelittes and wi-fi, but it is acutally a wire.
+[Source](https://www.youtube.com/watch?v=7_LPdttKXPc)
 There are lots of servers connected to it, and each one has a unique internet protocol adress (IP).
 Your computer at home is not a server, because it is not connected directly to the Internet.
 Our computers are called client, because they are connecte dindirectdly to the Internet through a Internet Service Provider (ISP).